tsatria03/CookyCraze/docks/readme.txt

 The game supports multiple save slots for separate playthroughs, selected from the main menu.
 Each slot is completely independent, with its own rank, cookies, money, upgrades, and settings.
 You can start a new game in any slot at any time without affecting your other saves.

+Buffers.

+Buffers are categorized message logs that keep track of everything that happens during your game.
+Instead of important messages disappearing after being spoken, they are stored in a buffer so you can review them at any time.

+There are six buffer categories.

+Achievements holds messages for every achievement you earn during play.
+Critical holds important notifications like rank ups and game milestones.
+Events holds messages from random events and flipper flips.
+General holds status updates and informational messages.
+Misc holds things like save confirmations and other game actions.
+Ranks holds regular rank up announcements.

+All of the buffers, except for the all buffer, can be muted independently so they stop being spoken aloud while still logging messages for later review.
+You can also export all of the buffer contents to log files in the logs folder at any time.

 Keyboard commands

 In game.